Mornington Peninsula Athletic Club Mornington Peninsula Athletic Club Logo

 Picture

 A) the Winter XCR Series.
 XCR is the Cross Country and Road Running.
 We compete for points in age group teams against other clubs.
+All standards catered for.

 C) State Youth and Open Track and Field Championships.